The Story Behind Digestive Enzymes

 Some symptoms include constipation, weight problems, allergies, indigestion and heart burn, gas and bloating, low energy, injuries that are slow to heal, advanced signs of aging and headaches.

-The digestive system, you see, is vital to all other parts of the body, and is especially closely linked to the immune system.
-The digestive tract actually contains about 70 percent of the immune system, making it very important that the whole thing functions as it should, and when it doesn’t work properly, your whole body shows it.
+It contains about 70 percent of the immune system, making it very important that the whole thing functions as it should.
+When it doesn’t work properly, your whole body shows it.

 One of the best ways to ensure both digestive and immune system health is to maintain a healthy balance of intestinal micro flora – the good bacteria that go to work to protect us from illness.
 When we take antibiotics, we often wipe these out, and poor diets don’t do much to replenish them, putting us at greater risk of illness.